People often ask questions like…

 2. Slow turn.

-Turn (also called ‘turnover’) is how often the retailer needs to replenish your goods.
-It goes hand in hand with sell through.
+Turn (also called ‘turnover’) measures how many times a buyer "turns" through the inventory in a season.
 Turn is calculated by taking sales dollars for a period divided by the average inventory value for that period.
-It’s just another way to look at how productive your sales are.
+It’s just another way to look at how "productive" the inventory is.

 High turn = stuff is flying off the shelves.